Pumpkin Roll Recipe (No-Towel Parchment Method)

 • Powdered Sugar: holds the butter and cream cheese together.

-• For a fluffier cream cheese frosting, fold in some whipped cream or ready-made whipped topping right before you are ready to apply it to the cake.
+• Frosting Options: for a fluffier cream cheese frosting, fold in some whipped cream or ready-made whipped topping right before you are ready to apply it to the cake.

 • Fresh pumpkin puree can be substituted for the canned variety.

-• Make sure to set out your butter and cream cheese for the frosting.
+• Make sure to set out your butter and cream cheese for the filling.
 It needs to be room temperature to mix properly.

 • Preheat oven to 375 degrees F.

-• Line a 10 inch x 15 inch jelly roll pan with parchment paper.
+• Line a 10×15-inch jelly roll pan with parchment paper.
 The paper should hang over the long sides about 2 inches.
 Lightly apply cooking spray to the paper.
 Set aside.

 • In the bowl of a stand mixer with the whisk attachment, or large bowl with a hand mixer, beat the eggs on high for 2 minutes.